-The assessment strategy is designed to provide students with the opportunity to demonstrate their insight into the physic of nonlinear and complex phenomena.
-The coursework assigned during the semester will give the occasion to put in practice the concepts learned in class, therefore gradually building a deeper understanding of nonlinear phenomena and mastering the techniques used for their analysis.
-The final exam, at the end of the semester, will assess the overall understanding of the fundamental concepts and theory of complex phenomena.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their insight into non-linear physics and complex phenomena.
+The coursework assigned during the semester allows the student to put into practice the concepts learned in class, therefore building a deeper understanding of non-linear phenomena and mastering the techniques used in their analysis.
+The final written examination, at the end of the semester, assesses the overall understanding of the fundamental concepts and theory of complex phenomena.

 Thus, the summative assessment for this module consists of:

-One coursework to be completed during the semester requiring about 5 weeks.
-The coursework will have to be completed at the end of the semester.
+One piece of coursework to be completed during the semester requiring approximately five weeks.
+The coursework must be completed by the end of the semester.

-One exam at the end of the semester lasting 1.5 hours (with 2 questions to be answered out of 3).
+One examination at the end of the semester lasting 90 minutes with two out of three questions to be answered.

 Formative assessment and feedback

-Students will have the opportunity to receive continuous feedback through discussions during class time.
-Assessment of the submitted coursework will be returned to the students with feedback on their performance.
+Students receive continuous feedback through discussions during class time.
+Assessment of the submitted coursework is returned to the students with feedback on their performance.